Surace Water Flooding

 DURING

-- Listen carefully to weather forecasts or visit websites, heed warning and advice;
+- Check the flood advice in your area to know when and where flooding will happen.
+Listen carefully to weather forecasts or visit websites, heed warning and advice;

 - Avoid contact with flood water it may be contaminated and regularly wash your hands;